isomerpages/cris-actris/newsroom-and-events/events/_posts/2024-08-23-post-SM Teo Chee Hean Explores Singapore’s Future in Cell and Gene Therapy at ACTRIS.md

 </div>
 <p>We had the pleasure of hosting Mr Teo Chee Hean, Senior Minister and Coordinating
-Minister for National Security and Special Advisor to <a href="https://www.linkedin.com/company/nrfsg/" class="wVkswPqfFJemBuesOohtSFOOfIrNteBxRA" rel="noopener noreferrer nofollow" target="_self">National Research Foundation Singapore</a>, at our cell therapy facility last week.
+Minister for National Security and Special Advisor to <a href="https://www.linkedin.com/company/nrfsg/" class="wVkswPqfFJemBuesOohtSFOOfIrNteBxRA" rel="noopener noreferrer nofollow" target="_self">National Research Foundation Singapore</a>, at our cell therapy facility.
 <br>
 <br>Adj A/Prof <a href="https://www.linkedin.com/in/danny-soon-97434a9/" class="ember-view" rel="noopener noreferrer nofollow" target="_blank">Danny Soon</a>,
 CRIS CEO and ACTRIS Interim Executive Director, provided an overview of